reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 The first downside of suppressing the rule is that React will no longer warn you when your Effect needs to "react" to a new reactive dependency you've introduced to your code.
 In the earlier example, you added `url` to the dependencies *because* React reminded you to do it.
 You will no longer get such reminders for any future edits to that Effect if you disable the linter.
 This leads to bugs.

 Here is an example of a confusing bug caused by suppressing the linter.
-In this example, the `handleMove` function is supposed to read the current `canMove` state variable value in order to decide whether the dot should follow the cursor.
+In this example, the `handleMove` function is supposed to read the current `canMove` State variable value in order to decide whether the dot should follow the cursor.
 However, `canMove` is always `true` inside `handleMove`.

 Can you see why?